Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 This technique was used in "Post_Crosswalk", "Post_Roundabout", and "Dirt_Road" states.
 \
 === Roundabout
+#figure(
+    image("images/pre_truck_detection.png",width: 70%),
+    caption: [Pre-truck detection state]
+)

 === Off-Road Section

+#figure(
+    image("images/pre_off_road_edge.png",width: 70%),
+    caption: [Perpendicular to the tape]
+  )

+#figure(
+    image("images/home_pink.png",width: 70%),
+    caption: [Homing at the pink tape]
+)

+#figure(
+    image("images/2nd_pink_align.png",width: 70%),
+    caption: [Perpendicular to the tape]
+)

+#figure(
+    image("images/7th_clue_detect.png",width: 70%),
+    caption: [7th clue detection]
+)

 === Mountain
+#grid(
+  columns: 2,

+  figure(
+    image("images/mountain_before.png",width: 70%),
+    caption: [Sky showing up as a huge contour]
+  ),

+  figure(
+    image("images/mountain_sky_black.png",width: 70%),
+    caption: [Sky masked out]
+  )
+)

+The problem with driving up the mountain was the sky showing up as a huge contour.
+Because it is always at side and will have big contour area, we can't filter it out using the same method as before.
+We masked out the pale blue sky by turning the raw image to HSV, create blue mask, and use _cv2.bitwise_not()_ to only remove the blue.\

 == Obstacle Detection

 === Pedestrian & Truck
+#figure(
+    image("images/pedestrian_detection.png",width: 70%),
+    caption: [Pedestrian detection]
+)

 === Baby Yoda
 The route we used for off-road driving does not interfere with the Baby Yoda's path.
 Therefore, we did not have to implement any detection and avoidance

 === Clue Detection transition Algorithm
+#figure(
+    image("images/homing_board.png",width: 50%),
+    caption: [Homing at the board]
+)
+Our clue detection CNN runs inside the "Clue_Detect" state only when the robot is facing the board and is close enough.
+By doing so, we can avoid unexpected behavior, and maximize the chance of predicting right clue.
+In each driving state, we have a blue board contour detection function which returns true above certain area threshold.
+When that becomes true, the robot transitions to the "Clue_Detect" state.
+We use PID and face to the board, run the CNN, and the robot moves closer to the board until the CNN function returns a string.
+Once the letters are detected, the robot sends it to the score tracker, face away from the clue baord, and transitions to the next state depending on the clue type.
+We implemented downtime after the clue detection because the robot sometimes caught the board again and got stuck in "Clue Detect" state.

 == Clue Detection